President's Hundred tab: History

-On 27 May 1958, the NRA requested the Deputy Chief of Staff for Personnel's approval of a tab for presentation to each member of the "President's Hundred."
+On 27 May 1958, the NRA requested approval of a tab for presentation to each member of the "President's Hundred."
 NRA's plan was to award the cloth tab together with a metal brassard during the 1958 National Matches.
-The cloth tab was of high level interest and approved for wear on the uniform on 3 March 1958.
+The cloth tab was approved for wear on the uniform on 3 March 1958.
 The first awards were made at Camp Perry, Ohio, in early September 1958.
 Only the U.S. Navy has authorized the wear of the metal brassard on the uniforms of enlisted sailors.
 However, the NRA issued the metal brassard to all military and civilian personnel for wear on the shooting jacket.

 In 1977, the National Board for the Promotion of Rifle Practice (NBPRP) assumed responsibility for the President's Match from the NRA.
-Today the CMP manages and awards the President's Hundred Tab/Brassard to the top 100 shooters in those matches.
+Today the CMP holds the National Matches and awards the President's Hundred tab/brassard to the top 100 shooters in those matches.

-In September 2008, the Department of the Army authorized a miniature metal tab to be worn on the new Army Service Uniform.
-This is a scaled-down replica of the President's Hundred full-color embroidered tab.

-In January 2014, the Department of the Air Force, via an update to Air Force Instruction 36–2903, authorized the wear of the President's Hundred Tab on the Airman Battle Uniform (olive drab version) and the Air Force service uniform (miniature full color replica) through the authorization for Airmen to wear any military badge they have earned given it is worn within uniform regulations.

 Other tabs

 The President's Hundred Tab is one of four permanent individual skill/marksmanship tabs (as compared to a badge) authorized for wear by the U.S. Army.
-In order of precedence on the uniform, they are the President's Hundred Tab, the Special Forces Tab, the Ranger Tab, and the Sapper Tab.
+In order of precedence on the uniform, they are the President's Hundred tab, the Special Forces tab, the Ranger tab, and the Sapper tab.
 Only three may be worn at one time.